allenai/allennlp/README.md

 you made of the source repository.

 You can test your installation with `allennlp test-install`.
-The full development environment also requires the JVM and `perl`, which must be installed separately.  `./scripts/verify.py` will run the full suite of tests used by our continuous build environment.
+`./scripts/verify.py` will run the full suite of tests used by our continuous build environment.

 ## Running AllenNLP